Chart Color Schemes

 Casuarina - Wandi lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

 Casuarina - Wandi's population was around 14,408 as of November 2025.
-This reflects an increase of 5,324 people since the 2021 Census, which reported a population of 9,084 people.
-The change is inferred from the estimated resident population of 12,381 from the ABS in June 2024 and an additional 1,252 validated new addresses since the Census date.
-This level of population equates to a density ratio of 334 persons per square kilometer.
-Casuarina - Wandi's growth rate of 58.6% since the 2021 census exceeded the national average of 8.9%.
-Population growth was primarily driven by interstate migration, contributing approximately 69.8% of overall population gains during recent periods.
+This represented an increase of 5,324 people since the 2021 Census, which reported a population of 9,084.
+The growth was inferred from the estimated resident population of 12,381 in June 2024 and an additional 1,252 validated new addresses since the Census date.
+This resulted in a population density ratio of 334 persons per square kilometer.
+Casuarina - Wandi's population growth exceeded the national average of 8.9% between the 2021 Census and June 2024, marking it as a growth leader in the region.
+Interstate migration contributed approximately 69.8% of overall population gains during this period.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered, growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) are used to estimate post-2032 growth.
-Future population trends forecast a significant increase in the top quartile of national statistical areas, with Casuarina - Wandi expected to grow by 4,518 persons to 2041, recording a gain of 17.3% over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch used growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023 based on 2022 data.
+Future population trends forecasted a significant increase in Casuarina - Wandi's top quartile of national statistical areas, with an expected growth of 4,518 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 17.3% over the 17 years.

 Frequently Asked Questions - Population